polished-rb/knockout-rb/_includes/homepage-copy.md

 end
 {% endhighlight %}

-To learn more about how this works and to get started using Opal-Knockout in your own project, read the [Getting Started tutorial](/opal-knockout/getting-started/).
-For further in-depth documentation, visit the [Documentation section](/opal-knockout/docs/).
+To learn more about how this works and to get started using Polished: Knockout in your own project, read the [Getting Started tutorial](/knockout/getting-started/).
+For further in-depth documentation, visit the [Documentation section](/knockout/docs/).

 Interested in contributing, or need to raise an issue?
-The {% include icon-github.html username="jaredcwhite" %} /
+The {% include icon-github.html username="polished-rb" %} /
-[opal-knockout](https://github.com/jaredcwhite/opal-knockout) repo on GitHub is the place to start!
+[knockout](https://github.com/polished-rb/knockout) repo on GitHub is the place to start!